 Chrome exhaust pipeEnlarge Photo

-On August 10, the U.S. Environmental Protection Agency announced it would reopen the Comment Period for the vehicle-emission standards for model years 2022 through 2025 it had finalized in January.
+The U.S. Environmental Protection Agency announced on August 10 it would reopen the Comment Period for the vehicle-emission standards for model years 2022 through 2025 it had finalized in January.

 The auto industry and its lobbyists had complained that the agency had moved too quickly, despite its issuance last summer of a voluminous Technical Assessment Report that detailed the analyses, modeling, comments, and science behind the decision.

-Nonetheless, President Trump's appointment of climate-science denier and fossil-fuel advocate Scott Pruitt to run the EPA all but guaranteed those standards would be revisited.
+President Trump's appointment of fossil-fuel advocate and climate-science denier Scott Pruitt to run the EPA all but guaranteed those standards would be revisited nonetheless.

 EPA administrator Scott Pruitt [photo from 2014]Enlarge Photo

-Members of the public can now comment on the reopening of the standards through a link on the Regulations.gov website.
+Members of the public can comment on the reopening of the standards via a link on the Regulations.gov website.

-It's worth noting, by the way, that not only are the 2022-2025 standards under review, so are the rules for model-year 2021—a concession the auto industry had not sought and one that goes above and beyond what was expected.
+Note that not only are the 2022-2025 standards under review, so are the rules for model-year 2021—a concession the auto industry had not sought and an action above and beyond what was expected.

-A public hearing on the proposed greenhouse-gas emission limits will also be held on September 6th, in Washington, D.C.
+A public hearing on the proposed greenhouse-gas emission limits was held on September 6, in Washington, D.C.
 That hearing was announced on August 23 via a notice in the Federal Register.